-Assembling, Amplifying, and Ascending: Recent Trends Among Women in Congress, 1977-2017
+Assembling, Amplifying, and Ascending: Modern Trends Among Women in Congress, 1977–2020

-The sweeping social and cultural changes of the 1960s and 1970s significantly opened up new possibilities for women in American politics.
-While women who aspired to public service remained susceptible to political attacks and discrimination based on gender, they also found more opportunities to build professional careers and bolster their political résumés at the federal, state, and local levels before mounting a congressional campaign.
-Congresswoman Helen Bentley, a trailblazing journalist whose beat was once Baltimore’s rough-and-tumble docks, also served as chair of the Federal Maritime Commission before winning election to the U.S. House of Representatives in 1984.
-Bentley found that her years of experience in the male-dominated maritime industry proved to be helpful when she arrived on Capitol Hill.
-“They didn’t roll out the red carpet,” Bentley recalled of her male colleagues, “but they also didn’t shut the door.”1 The fourth generation of women in Congress (1977–2017) took advantage of this opening to secure the most dramatic gains for women in Congress in American history.
+These groundbreaking transformations in Congress built on years of incremental change.
+The social and cultural upheavals of the 1960s and 1970s opened new possibilities for women in American politics and enabled those who aspired to public service to overcome gender-based political attacks and discrimination.
+With more professional opportunities, a new generation of women gained experience at the federal, state, and local levels of government.
+Congresswoman Helen Delich Bentley, for instance, was a trailblazing journalist who once covered Baltimore’s rough-and-tumble city docks and served as chair of the Federal Maritime Commission before winning election to the U.S. House of Representatives in 1984.
+Bentley found that her long experience in the male-dominated maritime industry proved to be helpful when she arrived on Capitol Hill.
+“They didn’t roll out the red carpet,” Bentley recalled of her male colleagues in the House, “but they also didn’t shut the door.”2

-A pivotal moment was the general election of 1992, dubbed the “Year of the Woman.”
-The arrival of 27 new women in Congress resulted from the confluence of historic circumstances that has not recurred since.
-Yet, the doubling of the number of women in Congress virtually overnight had far-reaching effects on the way women were perceived in the institution.
-As one of the group of newcomers, Lynn Schenk of San Diego aptly summarized the changes.
-“After years in the trenches,” Schenk observed, “more women are finally moving up to the front lines.”3
+The general election of 1992, called the “Year of the Woman,” was a pivotal moment during this era, and effectively doubled the number of women in Congress overnight.
+That success also had far-reaching effects on the way women were perceived in the institution.
+One of the newcomers, Lynn Schenk of California, aptly summarized the changes: “After years in the trenches,” she said, “more women are finally moving up to the front lines.”3